 However, there’s still the $995 hurdle to clear before seeing any real value.
-Even with the 0% balance transfer APR for the first 15 billing cycles, there’s little chance people hoping to save money on interest from another loan would benefit as the interest would have to be high enough to surpass the $995 to get any real value from this offer.
+Even with the 0% balance transfer APR for the first 15 billing cycles (after which a variable APR of 16.99% applies), there’s little chance people hoping to save money on interest from another loan would benefit as the interest would have to be high enough to surpass the $995 to get any real value from this offer.

 Fees and APR